prachit082/2D-Racing-Game/README.md

 # ||2D-Dash||

-**2D DASH is an Action Game created from Scratch using only Html, Css & JavaScript**
+**2D DASH is an Action Game created from Scratch using only Html & JavaScript**

 ## Preview
 [**CLICK HERE TO PLAY & ENJOY THE GAME**](https://prachit082.github.io/3D-Racing-Game/)